 Air pollution is a significant problem across Turkey, particularly in the country’s urban centers.
 According to the European Environment Agency (EEA), more than 97% of Turkey’s urban population is exposed to unsafe amounts of particulate matter pollution.
 Furthermore, data acquired from Turkey’s Ministry of Environment and Urbanization in 2017 found that the air pollution values in almost every province of this nation were between 151 and 200.
 Several provinces actually had air pollution values that exceeded 300, thereby implying that these areas exhibited hazardous levels of air pollution.
 To clarify the significance of these values, good air quality values are considered to be between 0 and 50.

 Turkey’s carbon emissions have also risen significantly over the past three decades.
 As the world’s 20th largest emitter of greenhouse gases (GHGs), In 2016, Turkey’s total GHG emissions increased by 4.4% to reach 496.1 million tons of carbon dioxide (CO2) emissions.
-The main industries contributing to this rise in GHG emissions includes industrial processes and product use, agricultural activities and waste which accounted for 72.8%, 12.6% and 3.3% of these emissions, respectively.
+The main industries contributing to this rise in GHG emissions include industrial processes and product use, agricultural activities and waste which accounted for 72.8%, 12.6%, and 3.3% of these emissions, respectively.

 Visibly bad air pollution in downtown Istanbul, Turkey.
 Image Credit: Faraways/Shutterstock.com